 If gout treatments aren't working as well as you'd hoped, you may be interested in trying an alternative approach.
 Before trying such a treatment on your own, talk with your doctor — to weigh the benefits and risks and learn whether the treatment might interfere with your gout medication.
 Because there isn't a lot of research on alternative therapies for gout, in some cases the risks aren't known.

 Certain foods have been studied for their potential to lower uric acid levels, including:

 - Cherries.
-Cherries have been associated with lower levels of uric acid in studies, but it isn't clear if they have any effect on gout signs and symptoms.
-Eating more cherries and other dark-colored fruits, such as blackberries, blueberries, purple grapes and raspberries, may be a safe way to supplement your gout treatment, but discuss it with your doctor first.
+Cherries have been associated with lower levels of uric acid in studies, as well as a reduced number of gout attacks.
+Eating more cherries and drinking cherry extract may be a safe way to supplement your gout treatment, but discuss it with your doctor first.

 Other complementary and alternative medicine treatments may help you cope until your gout pain subsides or your medications take effect.
 For instance, relaxation techniques, such as deep-breathing exercises and meditation, may help take your mind off your pain.

 - Hochberg MC, et al. Rheumatology.
 6th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Oct.
 20, 2014.

 - Pluta RM, et al. Gout.
 The Journal of the American Medical Association.
 2010;304:2314.

 - Ferri FF.
 Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed Oct.
 20, 2014.